Self-Reliance: Solitary or affiliative direction in decision making

-Descriptors: group-oriented, a joiner, and follower dependent
+Common Descriptors: group-oriented, joiner, follower, dependent

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 1. When were you a part of a great team?
 What were the circumstances?
 How did you contribute?